 - Addition to Section 7.3: Sabbatical Leaves

 - Approval 7.3.1.9

 - If Faculty member chooses not to apply for a sabbatical when they are eligible, subsequent requests for a sabbatical will be considered, and if granted will reset the sabbatical clock.

-- Revised Faculty Meeting of March 22, 2018

-- Inserted service as section 2.4.3
+• Inserted service as section 2.4.3

-- Revised Faculty Meeting of December 6, 2018
+Revised - Faculty Meeting of December 6, 2018

-- Eliminate the Faculty Development Project review alternative for full professors in section 4.6.1.1.

-- Chapter 10 revisions
+- Eliminate the Faculty Development Project review alternative for full professors in section 4.6.1.1. - Chapter 10 revisions